-The Examination Regulations relating to this course are the "Honour School" regulations for PPE at https://examregs.admin.ox.ac.uk/Home/RegulationSearch (the version that applies to you is the 2019/20 version).
-If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
+The Examination Regulations relating to this course are the 'Honour School' regulations for PPE (the version that applies to you is the 2020/21 version).
+If there is a conflict between information in this Handbook and the Examination Regulations then you should follow the Examination Regulations.
 If you have any concerns please contact the PPE administrator (violet.brand@politics.ox.ac.uk).

-The information in this handbook is accurate as at December 2020, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
-If such changes are made the departments will publish a new version of the handbook together with a list of the changes and students will be informed.
+The information in this Handbook is accurate as at September 2021, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
+If such changes are made the Departments will publish a new version of the Handbook together with a list of the changes and students will be informed.